 ONE: Stop Using Protection

-All South African women need to protect their skins from the sun.
-That goes for black women, too and those with darker skin tones.
-While these skin types naturally have more melanin (pigment) in their complexions, it doesn’t translate to zero sunburn or the risk of skin cancers.
+All South African women need to protect their skins from the sun, despite your skin tone.
+While darker skin types naturally have more melanin (pigment) in their complexions, it doesn’t translate to zero sunburn or the risk of skin cancers.
 And in the fight against pigmentation, UVA and UVB rays are a stimulant to produce more.
 Even simply driving your car is a trigger as these skin damagers can penetrate through window glass.
 That means, even during the winter months sun protection is vital.
 A broad-spectrum SPF (30 to 50 is recommended), and other layers of sun safety, like a hat that shields your face and neck properly from exposure, is a wise move.

 TWO: Ignore Your Hormones